 Basic Cognitive Skills is a cognitive behavioral therapy (CBT) protocol that is used primarily for group treatment but may be used for individual treatment, in some cases.
-Through the use of this protocol, participants are taught basic concepts of CBT, including the 5 Rules for Rational Thinking and the use of Rational Self-Analysis (RSA).
+Through the use of this protocol, participants are taught basic concepts of CBT, including the Five Rules for Rational Thinking and the use of Rational Self-Analysis (RSA).
 This resource is consistent with the cognitive skills modules utilized in the Bureau's Drug Abuse Treatment Programs, BRAVE Programs, Challenge Programs, FIT, Mental Health Step Down Programs, Sex Offender Treatment Program, Skills Programs, and STAGES Programs.
+Typically, this program completed in 12 sessions, each lasting one hour, with a maximum of 12 participants.